pyeventsourcing/eventsourcing/docs/topics/domain.rst

 projections is special, and other projections will have to be written in a different way.
 This is true, but in practice, aggregate events are used overwhelmingly often to reconstruct the state of aggregates, and in many applications that is the only way they will be projected.
-And so, since there is an advantage to coding the aggregate projection on the aggregate events, that is the way we settled on coding these things.
+And so, since there is an advantage to coding the aggregate projector on the aggregate events, that is the way we settled on coding these things.
 The initial impetus for coding things this way came from users of the library.
 The library documentation was initially written to suggest using a separate mutator function.